Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Method

-When $N/n$ is not large enough to neglect the variability of $n^{1/2}(\widehat\bgamma^{\dagger}-\bgamma_0)$, debiasing would be needed to derive a valid interval estimator for $\x\trans\bbeta_0$.
-Compared to the existing supervised debiased inference approach based solely on the labeled samples \citep{cai2021optimal,guo2021inference}, additional information like $\bX$ from the unlabeled data and a more precise direction estimator $\widehat\bgamma^{\dag}$ can be potentially used to reduce the price of debiasing and obtain a more precise debiased estimator.
-Heuristically speaking, when the loading vector $\x$ is dense, the supervised debiased estimator for $\x\trans\bbeta_0$ derived by \cite{cai2021optimal,guo2021inference} tends to have a large asymptotic variance inflating with $\|\x\|_2^2$.
-If the large unlabeled sample estimator $\widehat\bgamma^{\dag}$ could provide relatively accurate information about the non-zero set of $\bbeta_0$, denoted as $S_{\beta}$, one can potentially reduce the order of variance from $\|\x\|_2^2$ to $\|\x_{S_{\beta}}\|_2^2$.
-Since $|S_{\beta}|\ll p$, this will reduce the debiased estimator's asymptotic variance for $\x\trans\bbeta_0$ effectively.
-How to robustly and effectively realize this in our setting is beyond the scope of this paper and warrants future research.
+{\blue When either direction-estimation condition above fails, debiasing is needed to obtain a valid interval for $\x\trans\bbeta_0$.} Compared with supervised debiased inference based solely on the labeled sample \citep{cai2021optimal,guo2021inference}, the unlabeled covariates and the more precise direction estimator $\widehat\bgamma^{\dagger}$ may reduce the cost of debiasing.
+When $\x$ is dense, the supervised debiased estimator of \cite{cai2021optimal} can have asymptotic variance increasing with $\|\x\|_2^2$.
+If $\widehat\bgamma^{\dagger}$ accurately identifies the nonzero set $S_\beta$ of $\bbeta_0$, the variance may potentially be reduced from order $\|\x\|_2^2$ to $\|\x_{S_\beta}\|_2^2$ when $|S_\beta|\ll p$.
+A robust implementation of this extension is left for future research.